 The Solid Waste division aims to provide for the environmentally sensitive removal and disposal of solid waste materials consistent with balancing quality services at an affordable cost.
 The Town provides excellent solid waste collection services to the single family homes, condominiums, multi-family buildings, and commercial properties in the downtown area.
 These customers are collected five days per week.
-Solid waste collection charges for single-family homes are billed by Miami Dade County on the real property tax notice as a non-ad valorem assessment.
+Solid waste collection charges for residential property is billed by Miami Dade County on the real property tax notice as a non-ad valorem assessment.

 In FY 2018, the Town contracted with Bell & Associates, a consulting firm with expertise in solid waste collection operations, to assist the Town with updating the rates for solid waste and recycling collection services.
-Information from the Town's collection operations was utilized to project and allocate costs and determine adequate single family and commercial collection rates to fiscal year 2021.
-A new single family annual rate of \$361.75 for garbage/recycle is being proposed for FY 2019.
-This is an \$84.67 increase from the FY 2018 rate.
+Information from the Town's collection operations was utilized to project and allocate costs and determine adequate residential property and commercial collection rates to fiscal year 2021.
+A new residential property assessment of \$318.67 for garbage/recycle is being proposed for FY 2019.
+This is an \$41.59 increase from the FY 2018 rate.
 Variable rates are charged for multi-family units and commercial properties.
 The Town is in the process of evaluating a new commercial rate for FY 2019.